 Facing bipartisan pressure and calls for her resignation by the South Dakota Education Equity Coalition, South Dakota Gov. Kristi Noem told the state Department of Education to postpone controversial changes to its social studies standards for up to one year to allow for more public input....

 Democrats Tuck Female Draft Into Defense Bill

 Via: 1stwarrior • News & Politics • 12 Comments • 3 Likes • one month ago

 “Republican bids to eliminate critical race theory, protect all-male draft shot down in late-night debate”

 The Pentagon will have to start drafting women in order to receive funding after House Democrats amended the defense budget.
 Rep. Chrissy Houlahan (D., Pa.) put forward a measure on Wednesday to require all women over the age of 18 to register for selective service.
 Houlahan said her...

 New evidence supports idea that America's first civilization was made up of 'sophisticated' engineers

-Via: 1stwarrior • News & Politics • 2 Comments • 3 weeks ago
+Via: 1stwarrior • News & Politics • 2 Comments • one month ago

 The Native Americans who occupied the area known as Poverty Point in northern Louisiana more than 3,000 years ago long have been believed to be simple hunters and gatherers.
 But new Washington University in St. Louis archaeological findings paint a drastically different picture of America's...